List of United States over-the-air television networks: Major networks

 More than 50 national free-to-air networks exist.
 Other than the non-commercial educational network PBS, which is composed of member stations, the largest terrestrial television networks are the traditional Big Three (ABC, CBS and NBC).
-Many other large networks exist, however, notably Fox and The CW which air original programming for two hours each night instead of three like the original "Big Three" do, as well as MyNetworkTV, which feature reruns of recent popular shows with little to no original programming, and Ion Television, which has had the same format since around 2007 but has started to pursue sports properties.
+Many other large networks exist, however, notably Fox and The CW, which air original programming for two hours each night instead of three like the original "Big Three" do, as well as MyNetworkTV, which features reruns of recent popular shows with little to no original programming, and Ion Television, which has had the same format since around 2007 but has started to pursue sports properties.
 Fox has just about the same household reach percentage as the Big Three, and is therefore often considered a peer to ABC, CBS, and NBC since it has also achieved equal or better ratings since the late 1990s; as of 2019, it also programs the equivalent amount of sports programming as the Big Three.
 Most media outlets now include Fox in what they refer to as the "Big Four" TV networks.